 Being stuck in a psychological trap stops you before you start.
-This page is about how certain judgments block progress and stop you from achieving your goals.
+This page is about how certain judgments mind blocks and stop you from achieving your goals.

 It's possible to achieve weight loss that lasts.
 If you are stuck, here's how to dissolve psychological obstructions.

 If you have avoided major psychological blockages, congratulations!
 You have already made significant progress towards balanced living that will, over time, automatically result in permanent, natural weight loss.

 If you are stuck, it's time to recognize that you are stuck.
 It is time to learn how to dissolve psychological obstructions.

 One major psychological trap